 Any ACMs can be considered to be asbestos containing waste (ACW) once they are ready for disposal.
 Asbestos waste is any waste that consists of more than 0.1% weight-for-weight (w/w) asbestos, and its definition also includes contaminated building materials, personal protective equipment, damp rags used for cleaning, and tools that cannot be decontaminated.

-While slightly different terms apply for the disposal of asbestos waste in England, Scotland and Wales, if you are to dispose of asbestos yourself, you must be trained to work safely with ACW.
-The waste must also be packed in UN-approved packaging that sports a CDG hazard label and visible asbestos code information.
-The asbestos waste should be double-wrapped and labelled, and the only people permitted to transport such waste are those with a waste carriers licence.
+While slightly different terms apply when you need to dispose of asbestos waste in England, Scotland and Wales, if you are to dispose of asbestos yourself, you must be trained to work safely with ACW.
+The waste material must also be packed in UN-approved packaging that sports a CDG hazard label and visible asbestos code information.
+The asbestos waste should be double bagged, wrapped and labelled, and the only people permitted to transport such waste are those with a waste carriers licence.

-It is also crucial not to break up large pieces of asbestos waste.
-Such large pieces should instead be double wrapped in suitable 1000-gauge polythene sheeting and labelled accordingly.
+It is also crucial not to break up large pieces that contain asbestos waste.
+Such large pieces should instead be double bagged and wrapped in suitable 1000-gauge polythene sheeting and labelled accordingly.

 Can I put asbestos in a skip?

 If you do have the equipment, training and waste carriers licence that would enable you to transport the asbestos waste yourself, you must use a sealed skip, or a vehicle with a segregated compartment for asbestos, that is also easily cleanable and lockable.
 You must not simply throw asbestos sheeting over a standard skip or at local recycling centres.